neledov/salesforce-case-download-organizer/README.md

          ```json
          "downloads_dir": "C:\\Users\\YourUsername\\Downloads"
          ```
-       - Customize file organization rules as needed.
-       - **Optional:** Enable file cleanup by setting `"cleanup_enabled": true` and configuring thresholds.

 3. **Run the Executable:**
    - Double-click `tm_sf_server-windows.exe`.
    - The console will display an ASCII art logo indicating the server is running.
-   - **Troubleshooting:** If the server doesn't start, check the `server.log` file for error messages.

 4. **Install the Tampermonkey Script:**
    - Open Tampermonkey in your browser.